-WACC stands for weighted average cost of capital which is the minimum after-tax required rate of return which a company must earn for all its investors.
-It is calculated as the weighted average of cost of equity, cost of debt and cost of preferred stock.
+The weighted average cost of capital (WACC) is the minimum return a company must earn on its projects.
+It is calculated by weighing the cost of equity and the after-tax cost of debt by their relative weights in the capital structure.

 For a company which has two sources of finance, namely equity and debt, WACC is calculated using the following formula:

 |WACC = ke ×||E||+ kd × (1 − t) ×||D|

 ke is the cost of equity,

 kd is the pre-tax cost of debt,

 D is the market value of debt, and

 E/(E + D) and D/(E + D) are the respective weights of equity and debt in the company's capital structure.